Gallinari scores 27 as Clippers rally for victory over Bulls

-LOS ANGELES (AP) — Danilo Gallinari scored 27 points, Montrezl Harrell added 26 and the Los Angeles Clippers rallied in a third quarter that saw both coaches ejected for arguing to beat the Chicago Bulls 128-121 on Friday night.
+The Clippers trailed the Chicago Bulls by six at halftime but had their highest-scoring output in a quarter this season as they rallied for a 128-121 victory on Friday night.
+Los Angeles scored 45 points in the third, when Rivers and Chicago coach Jim Boylen were ejected for arguing .

+“I like the way we responded,” Rivers said.
+“We didn’t play well in the first half but we were terrific in the third.
+That starting group really set the tone which was great.”

-The Clippers trailed 63-57 at halftime, but took control in the third by scoring a season-high 45 points to go up 102-84 going into the fourth.
+The Clippers trailed 63-57 at halftime, but took control in the third to go up 102-84 going into the fourth.
 Los Angeles shot 40.8 percent from the field in the first half but was 16 of 24 in the third quarter and 5 of 8 on 3-pointers.
 The Clippers also had six steals and forced seven turnovers.

+It was only the fourth time in 11 games since the All-Star break that the Clippers have outscored an opponent in the third.
+They came into the game averaging only 26.9 points and allowing 31.6.

-Gallinari scored 12 points in the quarter and Landry Shamet made three 3s.
-Los Angeles opened the quarter with a 19-4 run and the lead reached 18 shortly before Clippers coach Doc Rivers and Bulls coach Jim Boylen were kicked out when they began arguing with 1:10 remaining after Boylen felt Harrell was too aggressive on an offensive foul.
+Danilo Gallinari scored 12 of his 27 points in the quarter and Landry Shamet made three 3s.
+Los Angeles opened the quarter with a 19-4 run and the lead reached 18 shortly before Rivers and Boylen were kicked out when they began arguing with 1:10 remaining after Boylen felt Clippers forward Montrezl Harrell was too aggressive on an offensive foul.

+Referee Jason Phillips said in a pool report that both coaches were assessed a technical for arguing and received a second for continuing.

-Lou Williams added 18 points for the Clippers, who have won six of their last seven games and nine of their last 12.
+Harrell added 26 points and Lou Williams 18 for the Clippers, who have won six of their last seven games and nine of their last 12.

+“The energy on defense wasn’t there in the first half, so we picked it up on that end in the second half.
+That carry-over showed,” Shamet said.
+“We were better offensively, shared the ball more, and got out on transition more.
+It started on the defensive end.”

 Zach LaVine led Chicago with 31 points and Robin Lopez added 22.
 The Bulls have dropped four straight.